WwZzz/easyFL/README.md

 "users":[],                             // List of str.
 A list of strings that records users'names

 "user_data":                            // Dict.
 A dict of dataset which is devided by users.
-The key is str, and the value is also a dict which records the features and                                                   //coresponding labels.
+The key is str, and the value is also a dict which records the features and coresponding labels.

     {